STEP 1 – Confirm records are eligible for transfer

 STEP 10 – Close transfer project

-Once all VEOs to be ingested into the digital archive, have returned a formal notification that PROV has accepted custody, the transfer project can be closed.
+Once all VEOs are ingested into the digital archive, and have returned a formal notification that PROV has accepted custody, the transfer project can be closed.

 Search the collection (via search box at the top of the web page)

 Aboriginal and Torres Strait Islander Peoples should be aware the collection and website may contain images, voices and names of deceased persons.